Zoning and Land Use Rules that Address Composting in San Diego County Jurisdictions

 Compostables are not "Garbage"

-Definitions of of these high value compostable materials common to California and San Diego County municipal codes include “garbage,” “waste,” “solid waste,” “refuse,” and “putrescibles.”
-Kitchen and table food scraps, leftovers, and any other foods of vegetative or animal matter intended for human consumption but not consumed are referenced.
-All of these definitions predetermine the fate of materials to disposal.
+Definitions of of high value compostable materials common to California and San Diego County municipal codes include “garbage,” “waste,” “solid waste,” “refuse,” and “putrescibles.”
+Kitchen and table food scraps, leftovers, and any unconsumed foods is referenced.
+All of these definitions direct how materials are disposed.
 Several, and in some cases, all of these classifications are included in various sections of San Diego County jurisdictions' municipal codes.
-This leads to confusion about what materials are "waste" and which are resources that fall under California's myriad new rules and initiatives to recover them.
-Planners from San Diego County jurisdictions interviewed have expressed difficulties in developing organics recycling ordinances or policies because existing solid waste definitions already prescribe and justify how these materials shall be handled and disposed of.
-This toolkit intends to narrow that gap.
+This leads to confusion about what materials are recoverable under California's new rules and initiatives.
+This toolkit identifies local barriers to composting, develops recommendations to improve planning, and helps local jurisdictions comply with state mandates.

 Composting for Manure Management

 Onsite composting of manure is an established best practice recognized by four of the seven jurisdictions that address manure management in their codes.
 One jurisdiction effectively suppresses both onsite and offsite manure management options by explicitly requiring a Minor or Major Use Permit for most animal waste processing.
-Research suggests that a small percentage of horse manure is composted in San Diego County jurisdictions and the majority is landfilled or mismanaged by dumping it in back lots, open spaces, etc. This is due to a variety of reasons, including lack of will or resources by the owner to conduct onsite processing, and lack of collection and composting infrastructure even if recycling options are desired.
+A small percentage of horse manure is composted in San Diego County jurisdictions and the majority is landfilled or mismanaged by dumping it in back lots or open spaces.